Stroud Water Research Center: Facilities

 A meeting facility was added in 1976 that emulated the style of a Quaker Meeting House, and new labs and classrooms were added in 1995.
 A greenhouse-like streamhouse was added to the Stroud Center in 1999 that features artificial streams fed by water from White Clay Creek; this facility can be used for research on stream sediment, contaminants, plants, and animals.
 The Moorhead Environmental Complex was added in 2013, a LEED Platinum building certified by the U.S. Green Building Council and verified by the Green Business Certification Institute.
 Total facility space at the Stroud Center is 24,820 square feet.

-Stroud Preserve, established by Morris Wisater Stroud 3rd near West Chester, PA, was specified as an additional research site for the Stroud Center, although management and ownership of the land was given to Natural Lands.
+Stroud Preserve, established by Morris W. Stroud near West Chester, PA, was specified as an additional research site for the Stroud Center, although management and ownership of the land was given to Natural Lands.

 Under the direction of Bernard Sweeney, Stroud Water Research Center established the Maritza Biological Station in the Guanacaste Conservation Area of Costa Rica.
 The streams in that region are relatively undisturbed and thereby provide a benchmark for scientists at the Stroud Center to compare their chemistry and biology against polluted streams elsewhere.